adamlofts/mysql1_dart/README.md

 ========

 This is a MySQL connector for the Dart programming language.
 It isn't finished, but should work for most normal use.
-Expect this code to change though, possibly massively, in the near future.
+The API is getting reasonably close to where I want it to be now, so hopefully there shouldn't be too many breaking changes in the future.

 News
 ----